strategineer/personal-website/content/tabletop/campaigns/labyrinth-of-the-blue-gorgon.md

 - The Crew visited Chronia Torn's library in hopes of being able to copy a book to bring back to Germander.
 Freeya did so while the rest of the crew were big chillin' and Blotbug read through "Bob's Journey to the Magic Castle".
 They met the sub-luminary busy business man Torgos Zooth, underling of the Blue Gorgon.
 The Crew tried to get an appointment with Blue Gorgon but Torgos Zooth simply wasn't having any of it.
 But, he mentioned that if the Crew can find his sons, the Blue Gorgon hid them somewhere in the labyrinth, then he'd be willing to arrange a meeting.
 - Freeya with the help of the demon Naberius learned "Non-Hostile Summoning" using his demon summoning deck and thus making it less of a risky proposition.
 - The Crew ventured into the Gallery in search of books for Germander.
 They gazed upon fine works such as "Serious Ape" (an ape in a cage), "Skull Gate" (an arch built from hundreds of living undead goat skulls) and "Discord" (a golden apple on a pedestal).
 Messing about with that last one cursed each member of the Crew some good ole' fashioned psychic damage.
 - Powering through the trauma, the Crew continued through the gallery, seeing some bloody milk in a gigantic vat.
-Also, they came upon a group of ghoulish looking humanoids wearing rags and bearing bone knives, two of whom, Blemphin and Bon Clerk, seemed to be their leaders (they were wearing crowns) and they were enthralled by the debate on the finer points of art and specifically what they each believed their lost brethren Alex Whiteclay Mulqueen would think.
+Also, they came upon a group of ghoulish looking humanoids wearing rags and bearing bone knives, two of whom, Blamphin and Bon Clerk, seemed to be their leaders (they were wearing crowns) and they were enthralled by the debate on the finer points of art and specifically what they each believed their lost brethren Alex Whiteclay Mulqueen would think.
 - Marlon acting as the master con artist he is managed to both unify these two factions bringing them together, right in the center.
 It all started with his description of one of Freeya's unsigned/anonymous illustrations as a new kind of art "mid art" as opposed to "low art" and "high art" and bing bang boom the Crew had an "in" with these folks.
 - Marlon requested a trade of information, trading this "mid art" for some answers to some questions.
 The Crew learned that these people have a very literal interpretation of death of the author and are cannibals who eat most of those who venture into the Gallery and most of the artists who's work is on display there.
 - The Crew continue exploring the Gallery in search of the library of the Ancient Saurids.
 Maybe one day they'll find a book?